shivamsanju/ragswift/README.md

 Follow these steps to get started with the RAG Framework:

 1. Clone the repository
+2. The sample .env is given in .env.example file.
+COpy its contents to a .env file.
-2. Configure your settings: Edit the configuration file (.env) to customize the framework based on your requirements.
-The sample .env is given in .env.example
+3. Edit the configuration file (.env) to customize the framework based on your requirements.
-3. Run using docker: `docker compose up`
+4. Run using docker: `docker compose up`
-4. The api docs will be availaible at `http://localhost:5005/docs`
+5. The api docs will be availaible at `http://localhost:5005/docs`

 ## 🔗 Demo